 Family Encyclopedia >> Home & Garden

-Use a circular saw to cut the cabinet pieces out of 3/4" plywood.
-Assemble the basic box shape with wood glue and nails.
+As an experienced woodworker, start by using a circular saw to cut pieces from 3/4" plywood.
+Assemble the box shape with wood glue and nails for a sturdy foundation.

 Step 1